sqlpad/sqlpad/docs/api-batches.md

 # Batches & Statements API

-!> Batches and related APIs are new to `latest` and upcoming v5 release
+?> Batches and related APIs available as of v5.0.0

 ## Overview